Speak to a qualified cancer nurse

-There are three main types of bladder cancer.
-They are named after the type of cell the cancer starts in.
+There are three main types of bladder cancer, which are named after the cells they start in.

 There are also rarer types of bladder cancer.
 These include sarcomas, which start in the muscle, and aggressive forms called small cell carcinoma, plasmacytoid carcinoma and micropapillary carcinoma.

 Urothelial carcinoma occasionally starts in a ureter or part of the kidney.
 This is known as Upper Tract Urothelial Cancer.
 For information about how this cancer is diagnosed and treated, download our Understanding Upper Tract Urothelial Cancer fact sheet.